 Below, I wanted to show how a little bit of garland can often pull everything together.
 It makes my year-round English manor print seasonal - at least in my mind anyway!

-The garland doesn’t even need to be super long!
+The garland doesn't even need to be super long!
 Just long enough to drape the main area where you feel you need something.
-I also like using garland because it hides my electrical wires on my mantles.
+I also like using garland because it hides the electrical wires on my mantles.

 I'm still working at organizing, unpacking and figuring out how to decorate my home.
 Things get moved around all the time.
 When I was taking these pictures, I had a flashback to a post I shared about my blue living room in my 1920's house.
 I loved the pictures except I felt you could see that I was actually using my built-ins for storage.
 And it didn't look as nice as I wanted.
 I actually remember having the whole post done and not wanting to publish it because of the cluttered look behind the built-in doors.
 But, I owned it and even pointed out my dilemma of having these beautiful storage places that were so visible.

 This time, I organized them before the picture.
 Surprisingly, almost everything I originally in the built-in is still in there!
 I put all the smaller junky stuff and put it in pretty boxes so it can't be seen.
 I've been noticing a trend on the internet where decor designers are showing the pages of the books rather than the spine.
 I just quickly flipped my books and LOVE the look.
 I can keep my books but they look more unified, neat and neutral.
 I had some extra fall decor that I didn't use so I displayed them.